intel/openvino-ai-plugins-gimp/README.md

 3. Choose the controlnet_openpose model and device from the drop down list.<br>
 4. Make sure to select -- "Use Initial Image" option from the GUI.
 If not selected then it will fail.
 5. Follow steps 4,5 from section A. <br>
-5. Click on “Run Inference”.
+6. Click on “Generate”.
 Wait for the total inference steps to get completed. <br>

 ![](gifs/controlnet-openpose.png)